georgeliaw/local-setup/README.md

 - User Themes
 - No Top Left Hot Corner
 Then go to `Typing` > `Caps Lock key behavior` > `Make Caps Lock and additional Super`

-2. To set Tilix as default terminal:
-`sudo update-alternatives --config x-terminal-emulator` Then pick Tilix from the menu.

-TODO:
-- switch all this to ansible